rispr/phreeqc_web/README.md

 No, Phreeqc Web is ready to run.
 Actually, the source code of Iphreeqc is taken from the USGS website (https://www.usgs.gov/software/phreeqc-version-3) and it is automatically compiled using GitHub actions (available for this repo here: https://github.com/rispr/phreeqc_web/blob/main/.github/workflows/compile_on_upload.yml).
 Every time a new source code is uploaded in this repo it is automatically compiled and a Linux library is generated (https://github.com/rispr/phreeqc_web/tree/main/Iphreeqc_compiled) which is ready to be used by IPhreeqc, just by changing a link in Google Colab.

 # Feedbacks?
 Suggestions?
 Requests of new features?

 Then get in touch with Riccardo Sprocati (ricspr@protonmail.com).

+# References

+* Parkhurst, D. L., & Appelo, C. A. J. (2013).
+Description of input and examples for PHREEQC version 3-a computer program for speciation, batch-reaction, one-dimensional transport, and inverse geochemical calculations.
+US geological survey techniques and methods, 6(A43), 497.
+* Charlton, S. R., & Parkhurst, D. L. (2011).
+Modules based on the geochemical model PHREEQC for use in scripting and programming languages.
+Computers & Geosciences, 37(10), 1653-1663.
+* Müller, M., Parkhurst, D. L., & Charlton, S. R. (2011).
+Programming PHREEQC calculations with C++ and Python a comparative study.
+EXCHANGE, 1(40), 632-636.